tadija/AEXML/README.md

 ## Example

 ### Read XML
-Let's say this is some XML string you picked up somewhere and made a variable `data: NSData` from that.
+Let's say this is some XML string you picked up somewhere and made a variable `data: Data` from that.

 ```xml
 <?xml version="1.0" encoding="utf-8"?>